 The California Chafee Grant Program is for students who were in foster care and have financial need and is administered by the California Student Aid Commission (CSAC).
 Students may qualify for up to $5,000 per year for career and technical training or college.

-To qualify, students must be a current or former foster youth and not have reached their 22nd birthday as of July 1 of the award year.
+To qualify, students must be a current or former foster youth and not have reached their 26th birthday by July 1 of the award year.
 The court must have established student's dependency when they were between the ages of 16 and 18.
 (KinGap youth, adopted youth, guardian placement, and voluntary placement may not be eligible for the Chafee Grant, unless court dependence was established, at anytime, between the ages of 16 and 18).
 The California Department of Social Services will verify student's foster youth eligibility status.

 The Chafee Educational and Training Voucher (ETV) is federal and state funded with a current minimum amount of $5,000 per academic year; not to exceed cost of attendance.
 The final award amount will be determined based on the college of attendance and enrollment status.

 Chafee Grant.
 Chafee Grant Application & Eligibility Requirements

 In addition to the California Department of Social Services verification of qualifying foster status, the following must also be submitted:

 - Chafee Grant Application must be completed – This can be done online on the Chafee Website.

 - Free Application for Federal Financial Aid (FAFSA) must be completed – This can be done online on the FAFSA website.

 - Chafee Need Analysis Report (NAR) – to be submitted by Santiago Canyon College upon completion of the student's financial aid file.